The Intent, Implementation and Impact of our curriculum

 At Westgate Primary School, pupils’ emotional and social development is as much a priority to us as their academic progress.
 We monitor pupil’s individual emotional needs and respond to COMPASS questionnaires which identify areas of concern.
 We work with Safeline to provide targeted counselling for individual children who have been identified for additional support.

 In addition to quantitative data, we measure the impact of our curriculum through pupil and parent questionnaires.
-Our last parent questionnaire confirmed that 98% of our parents and carers felt that their child was well taught and that their child took part in a wide range of interesting and enjoyable activities at school.
+Our last parent questionnaire confirmed that 100% of our parents and carers felt that their child was well taught and a similar percentage felt that their child took part in a wide range of interesting and enjoyable activities at school.